Jim Constable

-Jimmy Lee Constable (June 14, 1933 – September 4, 2002) was a relief pitcher in Major League Baseball.
+Jimmy Lee Constable (June 14, 1933 – September 4, 2002) was an American relief pitcher in Major League Baseball.
 From 1957 through 1963, he played for the New York/San Francisco Giants, Cleveland Indians, Washington Senators and Milwaukee Braves.
 Constable, nicknamed "Sheriff", was a switch-hitter and threw left-handed.
 Born in Jonesborough, Tennessee, he stood 6 ft 1 in and weighed 185 lb.

 In a five-season career, Constable posted a 3–4 record with a 4.87 ERA and two saves in 56 games pitched.

 Constable died in Johnson City, Tennessee, at the age of 69.